Skip Navigation

 Written and Published in Partnership with All Voting is Local.

-Poll watchers are individuals who monitor polling places and ballot counting sites.
-While poll watchers play an important role in providing transparency, they can also be a potential source of disruption and intimidation.
-For this reason, all states have a series of regulations and constraints regarding who can serve as poll watchers and what they can do.
-Pennsylvania’s, which derive both from the commonwealth’s election code and from guidance issued by the secretary of the commonwealth, are:
+Election observers, referred to as “poll watchers” and “authorized representatives” in Pennsylvania, are individuals who monitor polling places and ballot counting sites.
+While observers play an important role in providing transparency, they can also be a potential source of disruption and intimidation.
+For this reason, all states have a series of rules and constraints regarding who can serve as observers and what they can do.
+Pennsylvania’s rules on observers, which derive both from the commonwealth’s election code and from guidance issued by the secretary of the commonwealth, are:

 Appointment